 When it comes to choosing a gynecomastia specialist, it also makes sense to give some thought to the information available.
 When you take time to apply critical thinking and do some extra digging, reviews can be one useful tool in your kit.
 If you take them at face value without doing more homework, it’s possible to be led astray.

-Given that we’ve performed man boob surgery in New York for more than 30 years, we have seen the internet mature as a place for information like this.
+Given that we’ve performed man boob surgery for more than 35 years, we have seen the internet mature as a place for information like this.
 Here’s some input that may help in your search for a qualified gynecomastia surgeon.

 • Simple directory-style sites